-Ever since Dave and I read Nancy Horan’s novel Loving Frank we’ve been interested in the famous architect Frank Lloyd Wright.
+Ever since my husband Dave and I read Nancy Horan’s novel Loving Frank we’ve been interested in the famous architect Frank Lloyd Wright.
 The book tells the story of Wright’s long time relationship with Mamah Borthwick Cheney.
-On our November visit to Chicago we toured Wright’s home and studio in Oak Park which he built for his first wife Kitty Tobin and their six children.
+On a visit to Chicago, we toured Wright’s home and studio in Oak Park which he built for his first wife Kitty Tobin and their six children.

-Yesterday we visited Taliesin West with our friends Rudy and Sue.
+So it was only natural we would want to visit Taliesin West near Phoenix.
+We went with our friends Rudy and Sue.
 Taliesin West is the winter site for Wright’s architectural school, and was a home for Wright and his third wife Olgivanna and their daughters Iovanna and Svetlana.

 Frank Lloyd Wright was a devotee of organic architecture, the idea that buildings should be integrated with the natural world around them.
 He built the walls and fences of Taliesin West out of local desert rocks placed in wooden frames and filled with concrete.